wp-plugins/search-in-place/README.txt

 A: Modify the value of field "Enter the number of posts to display" in the settings page of Search in Place.

 If you require more information, please visit our FAQ page in:

+= Q: How to display the pages/posts that include all or any of terms typed in the search box? =

+A: In the settings page of the plugin there is a new attribute for selecting if get the pages/posts with all terms entered through the search box (AND), or any of terms (OR)

 http://wordpress.dwbooster.com/faq/search-in-place